We invest today in animal welfare to make change happen in this generation.

 Women for Humane Canada is the Leadership Giving Circle of Humane Canada.
 Your donation of $1,200.00 can be done in one contribution or monthly.

-To find out more, download our information package here or email Derek deLouché, Director of Resource Development for Humane Canada™, at firstname.lastname@example.org or call (613) 224-8072 ext.
+Find out more today.
+Download our information package or email Derek deLouché, Director of Resource Development, Humane Canada, or call (613) 224-8072 ext.
 17.

 As a young girl, my first love was my dog Patty, a beautiful golden Cocker Spaniel who used to collect rocks and line them up on our back porch.
 She would patiently let me stroke her long nose and make her floppy ears dance in the air.
 She was, to say the least, very tolerant of my childish antics.
 After Patty, a string of succeeding loves came as I grew up – Copper, Pokey and Casey (a Springer Spaniel, a Black Lab, and a Yorkie respectively) and, of course, our indignant cat, Sneaker.
 They all helped shape my childhood and left their mark on me in some way, but the true force behind it all was my mother.